CopperFr/BlenderVxKex/README.md

 For CUDA you can only replace the file indicated in the error message.

-For OptiX you need to replace other files and blender.exe because official one is checking for r495+ drivers to enable OptiX.
+For OptiX you need to replace other files and blender.exe because official one is checking for r535+ drivers to enable OptiX.
-(OptiX 7.4 requires that you install a r495+ driver not available in Windows 7)
+(OptiX 8.0 requires that you install a r535+ driver not available in Windows 7)

 **Support is only available for compute capability between 3.0 and 8.9.**

 more about CUDA: https://en.wikipedia.org/wiki/CUDA

-Render Image seems to have an issue with OptiX cycles when Open Shading Language is checked (preview is working correctly)
+OptiX cycles is not working correctly when Open Shading Language is checked